James Robinson (footballer, born 1982): Perth Glory

 Robinson was signed by A-League club Perth Glory for the 2007–08 season after his performances for Sydney team Marconi Stallions and after impressing on a pre season trial.

 North Queensland Fury

-Robinson was a founder member of the North Queensland Fury team and made a number of impressive performances for the team.
+Robinson was a founder member of the North Queensland Fury team and made several appearances for the team.

 Late career

-Towards the end of his playing career, Robinson had a success spell at Victorian Premier League side Oakleigh Cannons in 2011, a two-year stay at Bulleen Lions after that, a brief journey to Indonesia Super League side Sriwijaya FC and then Dandenong Thunder back in Victoria.
+Towards the end of his playing career, Robinson had a spell at Victorian Premier League side Oakleigh Cannons in 2011, then a two-year stay at Bulleen Lions, a brief journey to Indonesia Super League side Sriwijaya FC and then Dandenong Thunder back in Victoria.

 Coaching career

 Ballarat Red Devils

 On 13 January 2014, Ballarat Red Devils announced the signing of Robinson as player-coach ahead of their inaugural NPLV season.
 Unfortunately, Ballarat were relegated from the Victorian top flight on the final matchday.
 In the 2015 season, Ballarat finished fourth and the Englishman was voted NPL 1 Coach of the Year by his peers.
 Robinson resigned from his position at Ballarat in November 2015.